Collection Development

 Requests for Reconsideration

 The choice of library materials by library users is an individual matter.
-While an individual may reject materials for himself/herself, they cannot practice censorship to restrict access to others.
-Recognizing that a diversity of materials may result in some requests for reconsideration, the Request for Reconsideration Procedure has been developed to assure that objections or complaints are handled in an attentive and consistent manner.
+While individuals may reject materials for their own use, they cannot practice censorship and attempt to restrict access to the materials by others.
+Recognizing that a diversity of materials may result in some requests for reconsideration, the Request for Reconsideration Procedure (addended) has been developed to ensure that objections or complaints are handled in an attentive and consistent manner.

 ADDENDUM A